HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Batches and Transactions

 SMART 2.0 does not define specific scopes for [batch or transaction](http://hl7.org/fhir/http.html#transaction) interactions.
-These system-level interactions are simply convience wrappers for other interactions.
+These system-level interactions are simply convenience wrappers for other interactions.
 As such, batch and transaction requests should be validated based on the actual requests within them.

 #### Scope Equivalence

 Multiple scopes compounded or expanded are equivalent to each other.
 E.g., `Observation.rs` is interchangeable with `Observation.r Observation.s`.
-In order to reduce token size, it is recomended that scopes be factored to their shortest form.
+In order to reduce token size, it is recommended that scopes be factored to their shortest form.

 #### Finer-grained resource constraints using search parameters